preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 Please use the `main.m` to run the program.
 Change the `folderPath      = '../../../Data/Generic';` to your desired folder path.
 Also, change the `folderName      = '';` to a valid name.
 You can download the whole Generic folder datasets in [AutoPanoStitch Stitching Datasets Compilation](https://1drv.ms/f/s!AlFYM4jwmzqrtaBpxVMpJegvN9QVZw?e=UIaYug).

 Below is the full list of the input variables.
 Change the hyper parameters accordingly if needed.
-But it is not required though.
+But it is not required though.%% Inputs

 ```
 %% Inputs